pub struct Settings { /* private fields */ }Expand description

 §has-unapplied

-, the #GSettings object has outstanding
+Whether the Settings object has outstanding changes.

 Readable